basham/swit-workshop-impact/slides.md

 Notes:
 Let's examine this goal a little more, through the lens of SMART.

 The goal was specific.
-It involved the moon and a rocket.
+It involved the moon, a rocket, and the United States.

 The goal was measurable.
 The crew collected 47.5 pounds of lunar material.
 The crew returned and survived.
 The U.S. was the first nation to do it.